These are the BEST Places to Stay at Lake Atitlan (2023)

 READ REVIEWS & BOOK YOUR STAY: Booking.com | Agoda

-If you’re wondering where to stay in Lake Atitlan which combines yoga, breathtaking views, and a hostel vibe, stay at the famous Eagle’s Nest.
+If you’re wondering where to stay in Lake Atitlan which combines yoga, breathtaking views, and chill, laidback vibe, stay at the famous Eagle’s Nest.

-This is an all-inclusive hostel/hotel.
-All meals, all yoga classes, and other community-based events are included in the price.
-Besides yoga, there’s a tamascal (Maya sauna).and lots of dance parties.
+The price of your stay includes all meals, yoga classes, and other community-based events.
+Besides yoga, there’s a tamascal (Maya sauna) and lots of dance parties.

-Eagle’s Nest has both dorm rooms and a variety of private room types.
+Eagle’s Nest has both dorm rooms and a variety of private rooms.
+Some rooms come with their own kitchen.
+All have views of the lake.

 READ REVIEWS & BOOK YOUR STAY: Booking.com | Agoda